pkdevboxy/features/jvm/test-execution/with-junit/README.md

  - [x] Should fall back to a conventional source location if no source dirs are explicitly declared
  - [x] Decent error message when another JVM component declares a dependency on a test suite.
  - [x] Decent error message when another JVM component declares a dependency a project that contains only a test suite.

-## New test cases

-- [ ] Conventional location is used for test sources if none declared
+ - [x] Conventional location is used for test sources if none declared
-- [ ] Decent error message when no repositories declared
+ - [x] Decent error message when no repositories declared

 ## Implementation notes